abaikov/cnstra/docs/core/api.md

 ```

 #### Single entry point
 `stimulate(...)` and `activate(...)` are the entry points that begin execution.
 Nothing runs until you explicitly stimulate a signal or activate tasks.
-This is the "inverted" part of IERG: you start the run and each dendrite returns the explicit continuation.
+This is the "inverted" part of CNS: you start the run and each dendrite returns the explicit continuation.

 #### Stimulation options
 ```ts